DanielRytenberg/EXO-Data-Repository/READ_ME.txt

 Notes:
 	Let the file "DataIndex.txt" start with 100 and not 001.
 This is because the script will be smart and se the file as integers and not as a text file.
 This leas all the zeros before an value is removed.

+	When changing the savefile path the path needs to have "/" and not "\"